 Because TERA is a true action combat game, movement, positioning and dodging are all crucial aspect of combat.
 Unlike other MMOs where you get hit by unavoidable damage, TERA encourages players to use their skills resourcefully to avoid damage while dealing damage.
 Here are a few important things to know:

-Iframes are short for “invulnerability frames”, which basically use means skills that give you a short time of invincibility you can use to avoid taking damage.
+Iframes are short for “invulnerability frames”, which basically means skills that have a short time of invincibility you can use to avoid taking damage.

 All classes have at least one iframe.
 Some classes have more than one iframe, while some have one that has a very low cooldown, has a chance to reset, or can be used twice in a row.

 Bosses and BAMs will enrage, which makes them deal more damage.
-However, with correctly rolled gear and crystals, enraged times can allow you to deal more damage.
+However, with correctly rolled gear and crystals, you can deal more damage to enraged bosses.
 To know when bosses enrage, look carefully at the boss bar for a red glow and look for a combat indicator that looks like this:

 See here to familiarize yourself with other TERA combat indicators.